URiem/worldtravellog/README.md

 **Add Images to Log Entry**

 Allows the user to add a selection of images to their log entry.
+The fields here include a caption field and a field for keywords to provide alternative text to the image tag.

 ![Add an Image](/static/media/docs/addimagefeature.png)